ShivamLatawa/jsTrends/jsDesignPatterns/README.md

 * Singleton
 * Factory

 Now we know that there are certain patterns that are used in JS, but we still not know WHEN, WHY & HOW of the patterns.
 Like when a certain pattern should be used, why should we use it and how the implementation will look like.
-Lets go over each of the patterns mentioned above -
+Lets go over each of the patterns mentioned above.

 ## 1. Modular Pattern
 JS modules are the most prevalent used design patterns for keeping particular pieces of code independent of each other.
 This provides loose coupling to support well structured code.